Chookees/FunctionsLibrary/README.md

 	=> Specific errors instead of none or a false bool

-**Current Version 1.1.1.1**
+**Current Version 1.1.2.0**
+	=> Get specific Folder paths combined with a File or not.
+Use with IO.GetPaths => Folder Paths from Desktop/ProgramFiles/Documents/ApplicationData
+	=> Perfomance increasement

+Version 1.1.1.1

 => Fixed a bug where TextFile.Create would not create a TextFile

 => Changed Namespace of Functions.Math

 => Fixes a bug where Math.SquareRoot.Calculate would not deliver the right answer

 [![Download Functions Library](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/functionslibrary/files/latest/download)